robzr/reporter/README.md

 The default behavior registers a change for easy retrieval from a Puppet report file via the resource.events.desired_value property.
-This can be modified by using the logonly paramter (which does not register a change, but does log to the output), or via echoonly, which bypasses Puppet completely by outputting directly to STDOUT.
+This can be modified by using the logonly parameter (which does not register a change, but does log to the output), or via echoonly, which bypasses Puppet completely by outputting directly to STDOUT.
 The Puppet log level can be altered with the loglevel meta-parameter, in order to suppress output in normal runs.

-A reporter resource is interpeted in one of four ways - as a Puppet parsed static message, fact, shell command or ruby command.
+A reporter resource is interpreted in one of four ways - as a Puppet parsed static message, fact, shell command or ruby command.
 These can be specified by using one of the parameters exec, fact, message, or ruby.
-The type parameter can also be used to explicitely label the type.
+The type parameter can also be used to explicitly label the type.
 If no type or parameter is used, the default is to interpret the resource name as a fact.
 The default behavior or reporter is to record a change, which is how the output is recorded.